 What makes a good tandem fishing kayak?

 Primary stability is important – which is how stable a kayak feels when you first step into it.
 You want something with a wide, flat hull.
-The ability to do standing casts is a real plus point, too.
+The ability to fish standing up is ideal, too.

 Fishing rod holders and accessories within easy reach is another key feature.
 And there has to be enough for both users – it’s no fun if there’s only one rod holder in a tandem kayak, for example.